 Mia: Well nothing like a fire drill to get you going.

 Marci: That'd be really great if we could use the smoke detector as the cue to go into their carriers.

-Mia: Yeah.
-Um, this has been so great and I'm wondering, you know, I, I have a million questions for you, uh, which we obviously can't fit all into the one (show), so I'm hoping that you'll grace us with your presence again in the future.
-But before we go, I'd like to, since we're kind of, I think setting a foundation for some of the training, I think it's important to also note, maybe examples of training no-nos to keep in mind,
+Mia: This has been so great.
+Before we go, I'd like to, since we're kind of, I think setting a foundation for some of the training, I think it's important to also note, maybe examples of training no-nos to keep in mind,

 Marci: Right.
 So, yeah, there are a few.
 The first one is remember that you're working with positive reinforcement only.
 So if your cat does something that wasn't intended or that you know, she didn't do the behavior that you wanted, it's not a time to say "no" or use punishment, you know, any kind of punishment, or a bad tone of voice, because cats don't respond to that.

 They don't really learn from that.
 The positive reinforcement is what is going to work.
 So if your cat does something unwanted or doesn't do the right thing, you ignore that behavior.
 Just ignore it completely because you're only rewarding for the behavior that you want.
 So keep everything very neutral, unless it's the thing that you want.
 And then it's, you know, hey, party time, Yay.
 You get a click and you get a treat and it's fabulous.